lifeparticle/Ruby-Cheatsheet/README.md

 Modules
 ============
-modules are used for combining similar methods, so that other classes or modules can use it.
+Modules are used for combining similar methods, so that other classes or modules can use it.
 You can not instantiate a module (like abstract classes in Java)

 ```ruby
 module MyRandomHelper